icy/icy_picture_modify/doc/zaml.md

   * *Note 1:* The special name `default` is used specially by the format, and you should not use it for any user in your Piwigo system.
   * *Note 2:* User name must not contain a colon (:)

+## Group specification

+  As long as your group name doens't have space in its name, you can specify settings for that group in the same way as you do for user.
+  (User is a special group that has only one user; that's why we don't have to bring mess to the syntax.)

+  See NOTES for some tips.

 ## Variable assignment